Preparing for Internationalization (i18n)

 "close": "Close"pair would make it impossible to translate this word in languages where the two meanings are different words. -

-Avoid bikeshedding over key names and nesting
+Avoid bikeshedding over key names or nesting

 Building a Language Switcher